ubc-library-rc/intro-git/content/03_sync.md

 This output lets us know where we are working (the main branch).
 We can also see that we have no changes to commit, and you'll find a copy of the "index.md" file in your GitHub "hello-world" repository.

-If you add a readme file or license file to your GitHub repository, the commit on GitHub is ahead of your latest commit on the local main branch and you need to pull the latest changes to sync the two repositories:
+As mentioned earlier, synchronizing the local repository with its correponding remote repository involves merging the branches, specifically the main branches here.
+If the local branch is ahead of the remote one, the merge command should proceed without conflicts.
+However, If you have added a readme file or license file to your GitHub repository, the commit on GitHub will be ahead of your latest commit on the local main branch.
+In this case, you will need to pull the latest changes to synchronize the two repositories:

 ## Pulling changes